North Texas Motorcycle Crash Ends Lives Of 2 Oklahoma Residents

 Two Oklahoma residents are no longer with us today after their motorcycle was hit by a vehicle that had veered into oncoming traffic in North Texas.
 The driver of a Toyota came across the center line and into the northbound lane, striking two different motorcycles.
 On the first motorcycle was a 53-year-old driver who was pronounced dead at the scene.
 A 33-year-old passenger died later at an area hospital.

 The impact to the second motorcycle caused severe injuries to the driver and another passenger.
 The woman driving the Toyota had an adult passenger and a 6-year-old child in the car.
-All three were listed in stable condition at the time of the report.
+All four were listed in stable condition at the time of the report.

 Authorities are unsure as to why the driver of the Toyota went out of her lane so suddenly.
 Investigators will likely look at several factors.
 Was she intoxicated or under the influence of any prescription medication?
 Was she distracted or texting and driving at the time?
 Was she speeding?
 Did she fail to see the motorcycles entirely?